kdlovett/keith-website/_posts/journal/2018-03-10-new_zealand_8.md

 ![NZLanterns](/keiths-site/image_dir/NZLanterns.jpg)

 There's a very nice kind of quiet here.
-It makes listening more meaningful I think.
+It makes it easier to listen.
+Or to comprehend slower, more carefully.